10 Insect Bites to Look Out for This Summer—And How to Treat Them

 It’s important not to scratch flea bites.
 The organisms defecate when they bite you; itching can pull bacteria into the skin and cause an infection.

 Itching is the main symptom of flea bites, although if you’re allergic, you may have breathing problems.
 Infected bites swell and fill with pus.

-Oral antihistamines or topical ointments or lotions can help with itching and allergic reactions.
-Lukewarm baths with an oatmeal solution might help, but don’t take hot showers or baths, which can worsen the itching.
+Oral antihistamines or topical ointments or lotions, similar to those used to treat fly and spider bites, can help with itching and allergic reactions.
+Lukewarm baths with an oatmeal solution might also help, but don’t take hot showers or baths, which can worsen the itching.